Parta/smallbackendproject/README.md

 Frontend:

-- A login page with a basic validation of email and password
+- A login page with a basic validation of username and password

 - A successful login will navigate us to another page.